geri777/print-queue/README.md

 The integration packages depend on the matching version of the main `printqueue` package.
-They are intentionally separate, so installing PrintQueue on GNOME does not install Dolphin and installing it on KDE does not install Nautilus.
+They are intentionally separate, so installing PrintQueue on GNOME does not install Dolphin and installing it on KDE does not install Nautilus integration.

 LibreOffice is deliberately declared as `Suggests`, not as a hard dependency.
 PDFs and images can be printed without it; PrintQueue reports the missing component only when an